wgliang/goappmonitor/README.md

 Using GoAppMonitor to monitor the golang applications, in general as following:

-In your golang application code, the user calls the statistics function provided by goappmonitor; when the statistics function is called, the perfcounter generates a statistical record, and is stored in memory.GoAppMonitor will automatically and regularly record these statistics push to the collector such as Open-Falcon collector(agent or transfer).
+In your golang application code, the user calls the statistics function provided by goappmonitor; when the statistics function is called, the appmonitor generates a statistical record, and is stored in memory.GoAppMonitor will automatically and regularly record these statistics push to the agent such as Open-Falcon agent.

 ## Version

-version support collector:
+version support agent:

 v0.0.1 - [Open-Falcon](https://github.com/XiaoMi/open-falcon) (Open source monitoring system of Xiaomi)